hugocotoflorez/cpu_schreduler/README.md

 # cpu schreduler

 ### Quick resume

->[!SUMMARY]
->This schreduler use tickets to give
->processes 'relevance'.
-Once a process run
->in the cpu for a time slice (max time that a process
->run without os decisions) the stride (ticket value * times proc runs)
->increments by ticket value.
-The next process that is going to run
->in the cpu is the active process with the lowest stride.
+This schreduler use tickets to give processes 'relevance'.
+Once a process run in the cpu for a time slice (max time that a process run without os decisions) the stride (ticket value * times proc runs) increments by ticket value.
+The next process that is going to run in the cpu is the active process with the lowest stride.

 ### Handle I/O